About Project M

 Scientific purpose and scope

-Project M was a citizen science research project with UK secondary schools that produced an open collection of over 650 diffraction datasets from calcium carbonate crystallised using a range of additives and conditions and with all fit and parameter data available.
+Project M was a citizen‑science initiative run with UK secondary schools that generated an open collection of more than 650 calcium carbonate diffraction datasets, crystallised under a wide range of additives and conditions, with all associated fits and parameters included.

 The methodology of the collection of the data is described in Project M: investigating the effect of additives on calcium carbonate crystallisation through a school citizen science program - CrystEngComm (RSC Publishing).
 Further practical details about setting up the project are available in Forming bonds between molecules and communities through Project M – Frontiers in Communication.